eclipse-edc/Connector/docs/developer/performance-tuning.md

 ### Settings
 The most important settings for configuring a state machine are:
+- `iteration-wait`
-- `iteration-wait`: the time that the state machine will pass before fetching the next batch of entities to process in the case in the last iteration there was no processing; Otherwise no wait is applied.
+  - the time that the state machine will pass before fetching the next batch of entities to process in the case in the last iteration there was no processing; Otherwise no wait is applied.
+- `batch-size`
-- `batch-size`: how many entities are fetched from the store for processing by the connector instance.
+  - how many entities are fetched from the store for processing by the connector instance.
 The entities are locked pessimistically against mutual access, so for the time of the processing no other connector instances can read the same entities.

 ### How to tune them
 In the control-plane there are 3 state machines: